PM and German Chancellor to hold talks on reducing dependence on Russian gas

 It said: “Katerina Vladimirovna Tikhonova and Maria Vladimirovna Vorontsova, the daughters of President Putin, and Yekaterina Sergeyevna Vinokurova, daughter of foreign minister Sergei Lavrov, will be subject to travel bans and asset freezes.”

+“Appalled by the horrific reports of Russian rocket attacks on civilians at Kramatorsk railway station in Eastern Ukraine,” she tweeted.

+“The targeting of civilians is a war crime.
+We will hold Russia and Putin to account.”

-While Foreign Secretary Liz Truss, following a meeting of Nato counterparts in Brussels on Thursday, said she hoped to see “more countries” commit to banning Russian energy imports.
+Earlier, Ms Truss, after a meeting of Nato counterparts in Brussels on Thursday, said she hoped to see “more countries” commit to banning Russian energy imports.

 The UK has pledged to end all imports of Russian coal and oil by the end of 2022, with gas to follow as soon as possible.